munno88/surfs_up/README.md

 ## Summary:
 The investor's main concern was getting rained out too frequently.
 Comparing the June and December weather patterns, the temperatures and precipitation means are reasonably close.
 The temperature data is not strongly skewed for either month.
-The ratio of the temperatures to the precipitation for the two months is also reasonably similar with few outliers over 3 inches of precipitation.
+The ratio of the temperatures to the precipitation for the two months is also reasonably similar.
 The data supports opening a Surf and Ice Cream shop year-round.